 In general, these requirements are completed in the first and second years.
-Some majors are more flexible with regard to which general education courses can be used to fulfill degree requirements; other majors recommend specific general education course selections which meet program specific requirements.
+Some majors are flexible with regard to which general education courses can be used to fulfill degree requirements; other majors designate specific general education course selections.
 Your advisor will assist you in selecting courses that apply toward as many of the majors you are considering as possible.